lbaehren/prometheus-sumo/documentation/pages/pandora/pandora_Installation.md

     `-- src
 \endverbatim

-  \li \c database.yml defines the location of the underlying database, as well as the access rights to it:
+\subsection pandora_configuration_database Database

-  \verbatim
+`./config/database.yml` defines the location of the underlying database, as well as the access rights to it:

     common: &common
       adapter:  <%= database_adapter %>
       encoding: <%= database_encoding %>